ethersphere/SWIPs/SWIPs/swip-honey_to_money.md

 ---

 ## Simple summary
-SWARM needs a mechanism to allow fluctuation of the exchange rate between honey (SWARMs internal currency) and the currency used to pay (default: Ether).
+SWARM needs a mechanism to allow fluctuation of the exchange rate between honey (SWARMs internal currency) and the currency used to pay.
 We propose an on-chain price oracle that returns an exchange rate + validUntil tuple.

 ## Abstract
 To be able to update prices is required to: